 By Tyrone Nagai and Joe Bataan As part of Asian American Literary Review’s Mixed Race Initiative, Joe Bataan spoke to Tyrone Nagai about his life and career as the Afro-Filipino “King of Latin Soul” music.
 Video animation and editing were done by Anel Aguilar.
 Interview and research assistance was provided by Nelson Nagai.
 The songs [Continue Reading...]

-Click here to open the gallery.
-By Rudy P. Guevarra, Jr. Growing up Mexipino in San Diego, California, I spent a significant amount of time in the kitchen.
+[cincopa AkMALTL00MDO] By Rudy P. Guevarra, Jr. Growing up Mexipino in San Diego, California, I spent a significant amount of time in the kitchen.
 We had a large household that included our immediate and extended family from both sides.
-Cooking food for five to ten people at any given time was [Continue Reading...]
+Cooking food for five to ten people at any given time was a chore, but one [Continue Reading...]

 This film is the 2010 recipient of the Grand Prize award for LinkTV’s One Chicago, One Nation film competition.
 Using the music video format as a subversive tool of engagement and collaboration, artist Anida Yoeu Ali and filmmaker Masahiro Sugano, worked with over 100 diverse volunteers, participants and community members in the Chicagoland area.
 In [Continue Reading...]